-Yes, larger chested women can wear plus size down coats, thank you very much.
+Yes, larger chested women can wear plus size puffer jackets, Thank you very much.
 Look for coats with contoured down patterns in a vertical or v-shaped pattern.
 Go ahead and zip it up.
 You'll look terrific.

 Speaking of waistlines, belted coats are wonderful on an hourglass figure.
 Cinching at the midsection emphasizes your shape, playing up some of your best features.
 Try a wrap coat that ties in the middle and see what you think.
 If you can't find a belted coat warm enough for sub-zero temperatures, look for a plus size down coat with shaping, including contoured down channels.
 It has the same visual effect.

 Petite women should wear cropped plus size coats that hit a little above the knee.
 Anything longer can bury you in fabric and make you appear shorter.
-If you're tall, go ahead and try a long coat; on warmer days, they look great worn open over skinny jeans and a striped top.
+If you're tall, go ahead and try a long coat; on warmer days, they look great worn open over plus size jeans or skinny jeans and a striped top.

 Rectangular builds can carry off almost any type of coat – lucky you!
 Anything with a large collar or nipped waist keeps you from appearing overly boxy.
 Patterned coats, like something in a beautiful tartan, often flatter figures that aren't super curvy, too.

-Plus size women's winter coats that flare at the waist are perfect for pear-shaped gals, who run larger through the hips.
+Plus size women's winter coats that flare at the waist are perfect for pear-shaped gals.
 Another option is a plus size wool coat with a gentle A-line shape.
 A coat with detailing at the collar, like wide lapels or faux fur trim, helps create a more balanced appearance.
 The emphasis is on your smile as you brave the elements in style.